The gradient is a fancy word for derivative, or the rate of change of a function. It’s a vector (a direction to move) that

 The gradient of a multi-variable function has a component for each direction.

-And just like the regular derivative, the gradient points in the direction of greatest increase.
+And just like the regular derivative, the gradient points in the direction of greatest increase (the following article explains why).
 However, now that we have multiple directions to consider (x, y and z), the direction of greatest increase is no longer simply “forward” or “backward” along the x-axis, like it is with functions of a single variable.

 If we have two variables, then our 2-component gradient can specify any direction on a plane.
 Likewise, with 3 variables, the gradient can specify and direction in 3D space to move to increase our function.